Breastfeeding & OTC Medication: Safety Tips That You Need To Know

 Avoid Aspirin in Most Cases

-Spring can wreak havoc for new moms with allergies, and there simply is no time for stuffiness and antihistamine drowsiness with a new baby.
-Loratadine (Claritin) or fexofenadine (Allegra) are non-drowsy OTC antihistamines used to relieve symptoms of sneezing, itching, watery eyes, and runny nose.
+Seasonal allergies can wreak havoc for new moms, and there simply is no time for stuffiness and antihistamine drowsiness when caring for a new baby.

 Heartburn (dyspepsia) can be a common problem for new moms.
 Lack of sleep, a hurried eating schedule, coupled with a baby propped on your belly, can often be to blame.
 But in usual doses, most antacids are safe while nursing.

 Minerals used in antacids, like calcium, magnesium, and aluminum, are also found in human milk.
 Plus, oral absorption of magnesium and aluminum are poor.
-Common products include Tums, Maalox, Mylanta, Gaviscon, Mylicon, or their generics.
+Common products include:

 Antacids may also contain alginic acid or simethicone (for gas), but these are not absorbed orally.
 Experts generally consider antacid use at normal doses during breastfeeding to be acceptable with no special precautions.